amnezia-vpn/amnezia.org-content/docs/en/instructions/05_qr-code_connection/05_qr-code_connection.md

 ## Choose the data type you have.

-In this guide, we will consider the option of connecting via a QR code, so select "Open a config file, key or QR code"
+In this guide, we will consider the option of connecting via a QR code, so select "Open a config file, key or QR code" Do not use a QR code from public sources, it may have been posted for the purpose of intercepting your personal data.

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/05_qr-code_connection/img/qrc_en_2.png)